 You’ll build hands-on project management skills, and learn about best practices in project leadership, team dynamics and negotiations.
 And you’ll build a knowledge base about relevant topics including restructuring, policy, technological advances, political change, ethical issues, succession planning and more.

 You’ll also develop your own leadership skills, with the help of your instructors and your cohort colleagues.
 You'll gain vision, courage, partnerships and networks, which will give you the energy and perseverance to lead your organization, and face obstacles wherever you are.

 Through your learning, you’ll become the kind of leader who inspires teams to work together.
 Whether your goal is to make change in your organization, or make change in your entire life, you'll find the skills and connections to make it happen.

 You can build from here

-Upon successful completion of the Graduate Diploma in Project Management and Organizational Leadership, you can transfer up to 9 credits toward a Royal Roads Masters of Business Administration or Masters of Global Management.
+Upon successful completion of the Graduate Diploma in Project Management and Organizational Leadership, you can transfer up to 9 credits toward a Royal Roads Master of Business Administration or Master of Global Management.

 Project management credentials

 Royal Roads University is a Registered Education Provider (R.E.P.) with the Project Management Institute (PMI)®.
 This program is aligned with the knowledge requirements of the Project Management Professional (PMP)® and Certified Associate in Project Management (CAPM)® industry-recognized certifications.